 Endurance offers direct-to-consumer extended warranties, which means that warranty services and claims are all handled by Endurance.
 There is no middleman or underwriting provider.
 Here are a few things our review team likes about Endurance:

-- Excellent customer service: We found many positive customer service reviews for Endurance, which are highlighted in our Endurance warranty review.
+- Excellent customer service: We found many positive customer service reviews for Endurance including a high score from the Better Business Bureau (BBB), which are highlighted in our Endurance warranty review.